Hervar77/infinity-doc/mkdocs/api/infinity.date.md

 Parameters:

 - timeZone: `string`
-  >the name of the time zone for which the timestamp should be returned
+  >The name of the time zone for which the timestamp should be returned.

 - asUtc: `boolean`, optional
-  >whether to return the timestamp according to Coordinated Universal Time
+  >Whether to return the timestamp according to Coordinated Universal Time.

 Return type: `number`